fglock/Perlito/README-perlito5-Java.md

     MacBookingcom:Perlito flavioglock$ java Main
     Exception in thread "main" java.lang.ClassCastException: PlUndef cannot be cast to PlRegexResult

+    TODO: create a closure unless the replacement is a constant ($1 is not a constant)

+    TODO: make PerlOp.replace() accept a closure

 See also:

     "Replace Rhino regexp implementation with java.util.regex"